 UNH Investors Have Opportunity To Lead Unitedhealth Group Incorporated Securities Fraud Lawsuit First Filed By The Firm

-Why: Rosen Law Firm, a global investor rights law firm, announces it has filed a class action lawsuit on behalf of purchasers of securities of UnitedHealth Group Incorporated (NYSE: UNH ) between December 3, 2024 and April 16, 2025, both dates inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than July 7, 2025.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of UnitedHealth Group Incorporated (NYSE: UNH ) between December 3, 2024 and May 12, 2025, both dates inclusive (the "Class Period"), of the important July 7, 2025 in the securities class action first filed by the firm.

 So What: If you purchased UnitedHealth securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.